-CHEMICAL CARTRIDGE RESPIRATORS
+CHEMICAL CARTRIDGE RESPIRATORS & PAPRs

 - Another type of filter respirator provides protection from the gases and vapors of hazardous chemicals.
-Known as chemical cartridge respirators, their cartridges remove harmful chemical irritants from the air the user breathes. - It's critical that you remember that there is no single cartridge that protects against all chemical hazards you may encounter. - Each cartridge is designed for a specific purpose.
+Known as chemical cartridge respirators, their cartridges remove harmful chemical irritants from the air the user breathes. - Each cartridge is designed for a specific purpose.
 Some protect against one single chemical, while others provide protection from several different substances. - Using the wrong cartridge can have disastrous consequences. - Your company has established a schedule for changing out chemical cartridges.
 This ensures they are replaced before the end of their service life and before "break through" occurs. - Break through has occurred when sorbent material in the cartridge has become overly saturated and allows gas and vapors to enter the face mask.
-In most break through cases, you will be able to detect the odor of a gas in your respirator. - · Become familiar with your organization's change out policies and make sure to change out cartridges as scheduled.
+In most break through cases, you will be able to detect the odor of a gas in your respirator. - Become familiar with your organization's change out policies and make sure to change out cartridges as scheduled. - In addition to chemical cartridge respirators, a respirator known as the powered-air purifying respirator, or PAPR, also uses cartridges and filters to capture airborne contaminants.
+These have become popular in recent years due to their flexibility and comfort.